Mauro-Roman Kingdom: Legacy

 Altava remained the capital of a romanized Berber kingdom, though the Kingdom of Altava was significantly smaller in size than the Kingdom of Masuna and Garmul had been.
 In the late fifth and early sixth century, Christianity grew to be the fully dominant religion in the Berber Altava kingdom, with syncretic influences from the traditional Berber religion.
 A new church was built in the capital Altava in this period.
-Altava and the other successor kingdoms of the Mauro-Roman Kingdom, the Kingdom of Ouarsenis and the Kingdom of the Hodna, also saw an economical rise and the construction of several new churches and fortifications.
+Altava and the other regional kingdoms, the Kingdom of Ouarsenis and the Kingdom of the Hodna, also saw an economic rise and the construction of several new churches and fortifications.
 Though the Eastern Roman Praetorian Prefecture of Africa and the later Exarchate of Africa saw some further Berber rebellions, these were put down and many Berber tribes were accepted as foederati, as they had been many times in the past.

 The last known romanized Berber King to rule from Altava was Kusaila.
 He died in the year 690 AD fighting against the Muslim conquest of the Maghreb.
 He was also leader of the Awraba tribe of the Berbers and possibly Christian head of the Sanhaja confederation.
 He is known for having led an effective Berber martial resistance against the Umayyad Caliphate's conquest of the Maghreb in the 680s.
 In 683 AD Uqba ibn Nafi was ambushed and killed in the Battle of Vescera near Biskra by Kusaila, who forced all Arabs to evacuate their just founded Kairouan and withdraw to Cyrenaica.
 But in 688 AD Arab reinforcements from Abd al-Malik ibn Marwan arrived under Zuhair ibn Kays.
 Kusaila met them in 690 AD, with the support of Eastern Roman troops, at the Battle of Mamma.
 Vastly outnumbered, the Awraba and Romans were defeated and Kusaila was killed.

 With the death of Kusaila, the torch of resistance passed to a tribe known as the Jerawa tribe, who had their home in the Aurès Mountains: his Christian Berber troops after his death fought later under Kahina, the queen of the Kingdom of the Aurès and the last ruler of the romanized Berbers.